gradle/gradle/design-docs/custom-build-runtimes.md

 - Locate or install compatible JVM.
 - Wrapper works well when added to the command-line PATH.
 - Wrapper cannot be used because 3rd-party libraries (i.e. gradle-wrapper.jar) cannot be checked into source control.
+- All libs that are part of the build runtime should be available as local resource candidates

 # Implementation plan